Tech Topics

 What Are API Connectors and How do They Save Devs Time?

-API connectors include the functionality to connect to an API and exchange data.
+API connectors include the functionality to connect to an API (application programming interface) and exchange data.
 They are built to run on an enterprise iPaaS or embedded iPaaS as part of an integration.
 If the API is the locked door to a building, the API connector is the person who inserts the key, opens the door, and deposits or picks up packages.

 What does an API connector do for integrations?